User-Defined Elements

 $ude = content

-You can edit this file to change, add or delete user-defined elements it contains before you next retrieve them from the file.
+You can edit this file to change, add or delete the user-defined elements it contains before you next retrieve them from the file.
+You can also use an editor to create an UDE file from scratch.

 There are no corresponding UDE commands to the variable commands STO and PROMPT.